 My little flipping venture made me $.40 on every dollar I sold.
 Not bad for four months of selling – and it was a lot of fun.

 The key is being able to identify specific products that you understand the value of, buy those products cheap and then resell them for a lot more.
-The more focused you can be with the specific products your selling, the better you get at identifying the value and what people are willing to pay for it.
-For me and my little venture it was telecommunications hardware.
+The more focused you can be on the specific products your selling, the better you get at identifying the value and what people are willing to pay for it.
+For me and my little venture, it was telecommunications hardware.

 Flipping products or an item to make some extra cash isn’t for everyone.
-But if you’re interested in learning how, read on.
+However, if you’re interested, read on.

 You should know and understand the products you’re going to flip.
 This is more important than understanding that you should buy low and sell high.

 The success of my short-term venture was based on the fact that I had been in the telecommunications industry for 12 years.
-I knew what the cost of the equipment was, how much it sold for and what the value was to the end user.
-This allowed me to recognize a great deal when I saw it – a deal which would allow me to buy low and sell high.
+I knew what the cost of the equipment was, how much it sold for and what the value was to the end-user.
+This allowed me to recognize a great deal when I saw it – a deal that would allow me to buy low and sell high.

 We all have an interest or maybe some hobby, from a flipping perspective the key is being able to recognize if that hobby or interest can be translated into some form of flipping.
 For example, some of us have an interest in antiques, some the latest clothing fashion, others home decor, or maybe it’s an infinite for tools or guns.